Red triangle (badge): Symbols at protests

-Women with symbols of all persecuted groups on International Women's Day at the Ravensbrück monument in Amsterdam in 1985.

 Political discourse

-Political discussions often include comparisons to Nazi Germany or fascism more broadly, the analogy is often criticised and particularly controversial when applied to Israel (the self-described "Jewish State" in the Levant).
+Political discussions often include comparisons to Nazi Germany or fascism more broadly; the analogy is often criticised and particularly controversial when applied to Israel (the self-described "Jewish State" in the Levant), often, in this case, in the context of the rising popularity of the red triangle as a symbol of Palestinian resistance.

 Red triangle lapel pins in European politics

 Red triangle lapel pins are widely distributed Western European countries.
 Red triangle pins are worn by socialist, communist, and other left-wing or far-left politicians in countries such as Belgium, Spain, and France.

-Left-wing French presidential candidate Jean-Luc Mélenchon wore a red triangle lapel pin during his campaign, the message was particularly aimed at diffentiating himself from far-right National Front candidate Marine Le Pen (daughter of the party's even more controversial founder, Jean-Marie Le Pen).
+Left-wing French presidential candidate Jean-Luc Mélenchon wore a red triangle lapel pin during his campaign, the message was particularly aimed at differentiating himself from far-right National Front candidate Marine Le Pen (daughter of the party's even more controversial founder, Jean-Marie Le Pen).